cterveen/umod/README.md

 ## Installation

-Save the file in any Perl module directory
+Save the file in any Perl module directory.

 ## Use

-The script that used it should be shared
+To be written...

 ## Credits